-At the end of each passage, braille a row of 12 centred colons as instructed for Practice exercises 23 onwards.
+At the end of each passage, braille a centred line as instructed for Practice exercises 23 onwards.
+Refer to page 110.

-An Australian Bird Book
+An Australian Bird Book A LECTURE

-A LECTURE

 Australia is the wonderland of the scientist and of the Nature-lover.
 It is a great living "museum", stocked with marvels of many kinds, including socalled "living fossils", the sole survivors of otherwise extinct groups of animals.